Manaslu Circuit Trekking – 13 Days (Itinerary, Cost, Difficulty)

 2. Annapurna Conservation Area Permit (ACAP)

-The Manaslu Circuit Trek also passes through the Annapurna Conservation Area.
-Securing an ACAP is necessary, costing around:
+This Trek passes through the Annapurna Conservation Area, so securing an ACAP is necessary, costing around:

 Cost: USD 30 per person